diversen/ppm-project-manager/README.md

     cd ppm-project-manager && composer install

-Create a `config-locale` dir were you can different settings from machine to machine.
+Create a `config-locale` dir were you can store different settings from machine to machine.

 The `config-locale` dir will override settings in `config`.